example of clothing care label with laundry instruc

 It will save you money

 Throwing your item in the bin sooner than necessary also costs you money.
 You will have to replace that item much quicker and in a year, you could buy the same or similar items multiple times.
-If you correctly care for your clothes, by following the care instructions, you will maximise your item’s life span so you can truly get your money’s worth.
+If you correctly care for your clothes, by following the laundry symbols, you will maximise your item’s life span so you can truly get your money’s worth.

 Why do retailers use symbols instead of words on their care labels?